Course Content

 This is a 2x3

-array which means that it consists of 2
+array, which means it consists of 2

-elements which lie along axis 1.
+elements along axis 1.

 The images below will clarify positive and negative indexing in 2D arrays:

-As you can see, indexing along each of the axes is absolutely identical to indexing in 1D arrays.
+As you can see, indexing along each of the axes is identical to indexing in 1D arrays.

 Accessing Elements in 2D Arrays